Assessments

 Gaining clarity about whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant before committing to a full diagnostic assessment may make a meaningful difference.

-At PsychWell, we have designed our process to be staged and transparent, helping families to potentially feel informed and confident throughout, without unnecessary cost or overwhelm.
+At PsychWell, our assessment process is thoughtful, staged, and transparent, so that families may feel informed and confident at every step, without unnecessary cost or overwhelm.

 Discovery call